esboo/-PCam/README.md

 `    python pcam_client.py
     `

 If you want to run this via USB Mode - You can edit the python script by changing the IP address into `localhost`.
-Ensure that USB debuggin is turned on in developer options.
+Ensure that USB debugging is enabled in Developer Options.
 After that, type

 `adb devices` - if you can see you device then type this next